Schwarz Information Criterion Aided MAB for Resource Allocation in Dynamic LoRa System: Proposed Method

 The algorithm operates as follows.
 Initially (lines~1--5), each ED initializes all learning variables to zero and performs one transmission for each parameter combination to collect the initial ACK feedback.
 During the main loop (lines~6--22), each ED selects the parameter combination $k^*$ that maximizes the UCB score, balancing exploration and exploitation by considering both the empirical mean and the variance of observed rewards.
 For each parameter combination $k_i$, the UCB score is computed as

 The first term represents the empirical mean reward, and the second term promotes exploration of under-selected actions.
 The parameter combination with the largest $P_{k_i}(t)$ is selected for the next transmission (line~7).
-After each transmission (lines~8--14), the ED observes the ACK result $s_t \in \{0,1\}$ and measures the total active energy $E_{\mathrm{ToA}}$.
-If $s_t=1$, the reward is calculated as
+After each transmission (lines~8--14), the ED observes the ACK result and calculates reward.
+If the ACK result $s_t=1$, the reward is calculated as

-corresponding to a successful transmission; otherwise, $r=0$ for a failed one.
-The obtained reward is then used to update the cumulative reward $R_{k^*}(t)$, selection count $N_{k^*}(t)$, and variance estimate $V_{k^*}(t)$ (line~15).
-Next, SIC is applied to the ACK reception history $\Omega$ to detect potential environmental changes (lines~16--20).
+corresponding to a successful transmission; otherwise, $\Delta R=0$ for a failed one.
+Then, $R_{k^*}(t)$, $N_{k^*}(t)$, and $V_{k^*}(t)$ are updated based on the obtained reward and the observed ACK information (line~15).
+Next, SIC is applied to the ACK reception history $\Omega_{c_m}$ to detect potential environmental changes (lines~16--20).
 When the threshold condition defined in Eq. (\ref{eq:sic_threshold}) is satisfied, the algorithm resets all learning variables and the ACK history to remove outdated information.
 The process continues until the maximum transmission count is reached.
 The subroutine UCB1-TUNED (lines~23--28) computes the UCB score for each $k_i$ using the current statistics and returns the combination $k^*$ with the highest score~\cite{b17}.